sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 # Chapter 4: Resource Management

+**NOTE**: The standard way to generate entanglement is using the `app` module, which is discussed in chapter 6.
+The purpose of this chapter is explaining what is happening under the hood at the resource management module.

+See `sequence.resource_management.action_condition_set` for detailed docstrings.

+---

 In this tutorial, we will show the usual operation of the Resource Management module included in SeQUeNCe.
 We’re going to build a linear, three-node network and create two entanglement flows.
 The network, including flows, is shown below:

 ![topo](figures/two_flow_linear_topo.png)